 It is useful to note that until passage of the ACA there was no operational federal "model" or multi-state uniform definition of these programs.
 The National Association of Insurance Commissioners (NAIC) has suggested statutory language, but there was wide variation among the laws, regulations and operational contracts used by states.
 This NCSL report provides examples of state statute citations in the table below.

 Under the federal health reform law the creation of new health insurance cooperatives was encouraged primarily through the distribution of up to $6 billion in funding under the Consumer Operated and Oriented Plan (CO-OP) program.
-The Secretary of HHS is to use the authorized funds to foster the creation of new nonprofit member-run health insurance issuers that offer QHPs in the individual and small group markets.
+The Secretary of HHS was empowered to use the authorized funds to foster the creation of new nonprofit member-run health insurance issuers that offer QHPs in the individual and small group markets.

 The federal law defines a qualified nonprofit health insurance issuer as an organization meeting the following requirements: